vishal-kumaar/Shade-Up/README.md

 <br>

-> Time taken to build this project is 30 mints and I really enjoyed it 😎.
+> Time taken to build this project is 5 hrs and I really enjoyed it 😎.

 <br>